 In May, 2019, the GASB issued Statement No. 91, Conduit Debt Obligations.
 The primary objectives of this Statement are to provide a single method of reporting conduit debt obligations by issuers and eliminate diversity in practice associated with (1) commitments extended by issuers, (2) arrangements associated with conduit debt obligations, and (3) related note disclosures.
-This Statement achieves those objectives by clarifying the existing definition of a conduit debt obligation; establishing that a conduit debt obligation is not a liability of the issuer; establishing standards for accounting and financial reporting of additional commitments and voluntary commitments extended by issuers.
-The requirements of this Statement are effective for reporting periods beginning after December 15, 2020.
-However, in light of the COVID-19 pandemic, GASB 95 postponed the effective date to reporting periods beginning after December 15, 2021.
+This Statement achieves those objectives by clarifying the existing definition of a conduit debt obligation; establishing that a conduit debt obligation is not a liability of the issuer; establishing standards for accounting and financial reporting of additional commitments and voluntary commitments extended by issuers and arrangements associated with conduit debt obligations; and improving required note disclosures.
+The requirements of this Statement are effective for reporting periods beginning after December 15, 2021.
 Management has not determined what impact, if any, this GASB statement might have on its financial statements ending September 30, 2023.